 The bodega’s reputation for keeping an excellent and extensive wine cellar endures today.
 And the food is supposed to be sublime.
-Frequented by locals, the intelligentsia, and Gwyneth Paltrow (so they say), we agree that it’s worth a visit.
+Frequented by locals, the intelligentsia, and Gwyneth Paltrow (so they say), my daughter and I agree that it’s worth a visit.

 However, we find that the front bar is full, and we have no reservation for the small restaurant at the back.
 When I take a look inside, the friendly but brisk waitress asks that we keep the door shut so that her customers don’t catch cold.

 The waitress (who is most definitely in charge) comes outside to dash down my name on her notepad, and I see I’ve joined a long list of others.
 So we relax as we wait in the sunshine, where we are served some drinks, and our appetites are encouraged by the tapas board hanging by the door.